commandops/commandops.github.io/posts/lua-scoring-example.md

 Disadvantages:
 - requires a little bit of Lua code knowledge, but not much
 - brittle - if you get the syntax wrong then all scoring might be whacked, might not play well with other Unit Destroyed scripts
-- might need to know unit subtypes (number) which can be hard to find (not required but helpful to do bunches of types of units at the same time)
-	- subtypes are not always the best way to bunch up units, for example a C-17 and an UH-60 may have the same subtype (transport?) but you may not want the score to be the same.
-	- subtypes may also be conflicted between the different types? for instance the same subtype number might be a facility and a ship? not sure but I think this might be the case.

 ## Event Setup